Private Hitting Instruction

 What to expect?

-The Hitting Development Class is a process oriented approach to player development that enhances the performance of the entire athlete.
+The Baseball Development Class is a process oriented approach to hitter development that enhances the performance of the entire athlete.
 In order for a hitter to realize their potential they can’t merely focus on mechanical development.
 Great hitters have achieved mastery over the three different elements of hitting (Mechanics, Mental/Emotional, and Approach).
 This is the first development program of it’s kind to focus on all three aspects of player development.

 Participants of the class will gain an understanding of how the mind impacts performance, how mechanics produce power and consistency, and how a athlete’s approach can increase the likelihood of success.
 Athletes will be given tools that they can use to clear the mental/emotional resistance that can limit performance (ie: performance anxiety, focus in pressure situations, unwanted thoughts, low self confidence, etc.).
 In addition athletes will learn what the proper mechanics are, why they are important, and how they help generate more power and consistency.
 Finally, athletes will learn how to set up their approach at the plate or on the field which will give them the best chance to succeed.